MicrosoftDocs/defender-docs/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Automatic actions are taken on detected threats.
 - Notifications are visible in the Windows Security app on Windows devices.
 - Archived files are scanned.
-- [Exclusions cannot be modified or added ](manage-tamper-protection-intune.md#tamper-protection-for-antivirus-exclusions) (Applies to Intune or Configuration Manager)
+- [Exclusions cannot be modified or added ](manage-tamper-protection-intune.md#tamper-protection-for-antivirus-exclusions) (Applies to devices managed by Intune only or by Configuration Manager only.
+Co-Managed devices are not supported)

 *As of signature release `1.383.1159.0`, due to confusion around the default value for "Allow Scanning Network Files", tamper protection no longer locks this setting to its default value.
 In managed environments, the default value is `enabled`.*